eabyers1/GONetwork/README.md

 # GONetwork

-# All files are revisions and combinations of previously written code.
+# Some files are revisions and combinations of previously written code.
 # Modifications have been made to achieve the desired results.

 # These codes together will operate a Point Grey Firefly MV 13SC2, taking 4 3.5s exposure rate color images at designated times.